seaboyz/acc-bootcamp/03_final/q6_web_browsers/question.md

 The data-\* attribute gives us the ability to embed custom data attributes on all HTML elements.

 The stored (custom) data can then be used in the page's JavaScript to create a more engaging user experience (without any Ajax calls or server-side database queries).

+## Feedback - 2/3 - did not answer about cookies, etc.....